Here we've summarised the various loans, grants and finance being made available to businesses affected by the pandemic.

 Loans and finance

-From 6 April 2021, eligible businesses can access a new Recovery Loan Scheme – even if they had taken out a loan under the previous Coronavirus business interruption loan schemes.
+The Recovery Loan Scheme launched on 6 April 2021.
+It gives businesses access to loans and other kinds of finance.
+This finance can be used by the businesss for any legitimate business purpose, including growth and investment.
+Eligible businesses could apply for the Recovery Loan Scheme – even if they had taken out a loan under the previous Coronavirus business interruption loan schemes.

 No personal guarantees will be taken on facilities up to £250,000, and a borrower’s principal private residence cannot be taken as security.
 For businesses borrowing more than £250,000 the lender has the discretion to decide whether to take personal guarantees.
 However the maximum amount that can be covered under Reovery Loan Scheme (RLS) is capped at a maximum of 20% of the outstanding balance of the RLS facility after the proceeds of business assets have been applied